After the Reclaiming the Invisible event, I wanted to think more deeply about some of the ideas and concerns raised during the evening.

 Those with breathing problems like asthma will benefit from the use of activated carbon filters as they efficiently remove environmental triggers.

-Beeswax candles are known to produce negative ions in the air that help in the removal of air pollution and other toxins.
+Beeswax candles are thought to produce negative ions in the air that help in the removal of air pollution and other toxins.

 Plants convert carbon dioxide into oxygen through the process of photosynthesis.
 Root-associated microbes convert toxins in the air into nutrients the plants eat and thrive on.